utopia-foss/dantro/joss/paper.md

 With recent increases in computational capacity, the demand to efficiently and reliably process the generated data is growing accordingly.
 To address these needs, one powerful approach is to streamline the data handling, transformation, and visualization procedures into a *data processing pipeline*.
 Akin to the Continuous Integration pipelines widely used in modern software engineering, a data processing pipeline implements an automated sequence of predefined, yet dynamically configurable operations.
-Ultimately, using such a data processing pipeline can greatly improve the efficiency, reliability and reproducibility of the scientific workflow.
+Ultimately, using such a data processing pipeline can greatly improve the efficiency, reliability, and reproducibility of the scientific workflow.

 However, we observed two challenges that impede the implementation and use of data processing pipelines in modeling-based research.
 First, data is often hierarchically structured, typically because it represents some underlying modularization in the investigated model.